Budapest Stock Exchange: History

+On 21 June 2023, the 33rd anniversary of its re-establishment, the Budapest Stock Exchange went public.
+The purpose of the listing is to promote the benefits of public operation among domestic medium-sized companies, while supporting the objectives of ownership and the international ambitions of the Exchange.
+The Hungarian National Bank, however, maintained its dominant equity stake at 81.35 percent, unchanged from its level before listing.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 Organisation

 The Exchange's organisation, internal trading supervision, implementation of the Board's decisions, publication of information on the exchange and the Exchange's overall business administration are duties of the chief executive officer.
 The Exchange shall comply with the principles established by the Capital Market Act and shall ensure that investment service providers trading on the Exchange, issuers and investors should have the power to issue their opinion while equally participating in the decision-making process affecting the Exchange.
 In order to ensure this, the Exchange operates committees for the representation of interests.
 Committee members are elected by traders and issuers, and their mandates expire at the same time as the mandates of the Board of the Exchange.

-The Trading Committee formulates the professional view of the vendors, represents vendors’ interests in professional issues and ensures the institutional possibility of professional control of decisions.
-The Committee of Issuers formulates the professional view of the issuers, represents issuers’ interests in professional issues and ensures the institutional possibility of professional control of decisions.
-The representative promoting investors’ interests is authorized to issue an opinion on all proposals concerning the interests of investors.
-The representative is elected by the organisations and associations representing investors’ interests.
+The Trading Committee formulates the professional view of the vendors, represents vendors' interests in professional issues and ensures the institutional possibility of professional control of decisions.
+The Committee of Issuers formulates the professional view of the issuers, represents issuers' interests in professional issues and ensures the institutional possibility of professional control of decisions.
+The representative promoting investors' interests is authorized to issue an opinion on all proposals concerning the interests of investors.
+The representative is elected by the organisations and associations representing investors' interests.
 The Settlement Committee participates in the preparation of decisions regarding the Exchange's settlement system and ensures effective professional oversight.
-Its members and Chairman are elected by the BSE Board based on vendor recommendations.
+Its members and chairman are elected by the BSE Board based on vendor recommendations.
 The Index Committee was set up to oversee the expansion and ongoing maintenance of the BSE's main indexes.
 In addition, it is charged with developing and publishing the Exchange's other indicators.
-The members of the Committee are independent market experts appointed by the Board of Directors.
+The members of the committee are independent market experts appointed by the board of directors.